polyaxon/polyaxon/site/integrations/kubeflow.md

 For teams not running/using Kubeflow and want to use this integration, Polyaxon provides [Helm charts](https://github.com/polyaxon/polyaxon-charts/tree/master/kubeflow) for the Kubeflow operators currently supported.

-These Helm charts will be maintained and supported by Polyaxon to allow users to easily deploy and manage them in similar way they manage Polyaxon.
+These Helm charts will be maintained and supported by Polyaxon to allow users to deploy and manage Kubeflow Operators in an easy way.

  * [TFJob](https://github.com/polyaxon/polyaxon-charts/tree/master/kubeflow/tfjob)
  * [PytorchJob](https://github.com/polyaxon/polyaxon-charts/tree/master/kubeflow/pytorchjob)